 Problem-solving is the skill that determines why a problem arises and how to solve it.
 It starts with identifying issues, devising solutions, implementing these solutions, and evaluating their effectiveness.

 Agile and Scrum is the process of regularly applying a set of best practices to work collaboratively as a team to achieve the best possible outcome for a project.
 Moreover, Agile and Scrum are some techniques used to achieve objectives.

 The Agile transformation can be a very difficult project for a company.
 Many reasons can lead to failure: management not open to agility, change of direction and goals…

 The Agile Coach is a change agent for companies on the road to agility.
 He helps companies transform over the long term.

 Also read our Agile Coach Job Descrtiption

 On the other hand, the origin of the term Scrum comes from rugby.
 The job of the Scrum Master is analogous to that of the scrum-half.
 The Scrum Master has the responsibility to push others in the right direction.
 Promote team unity, and communicate with the outside world.
 The Scrum Master, therefore, acts as a guide.
 He or she helps and facilitates the work of the team, with a view to improvement and adaptation.

-Learn more about the Scrum Master Job Description
+Also read our Scrum Master Job Description

 Jira is a multi-functional platform developed by Atlassian that facilitates the management of development and Agile projects.
 It is a tracking software enabling teams to define activities, identify blockages and share information.
 This tool is specifically designed to meet the needs of teams working in Scrum or Kanban.